learn-co-curriculum/phase-3-sql-grouping-and-sorting-readme/README.md

-# Grouping and Sorting Data
+# SQL Grouping and Sorting

-## Objectives
+## Learning Goals

 - Explain the importance of grouping and sorting data stored in a database
 - Group and sort data with the `GROUP BY()` and `ORDER BY()` keywords
 - Craft advanced queries using aggregator functions along with sorting keywords and other conditional clauses

 ## Grouping and Sorting